jmrapp1/Lambda-Warmer/README.md

 SAM_S3_BUCKET = <bucket to hold SAM output>
 AWS_REGION = <AWS region>
 CF_STACK_NAME = <CloudFormation stack name>
-AWS_PROFILE = <Optional AWS credential profile>
+AWS_PROFILE = <Optional: AWS credential profile>
+WARMING_RATE = <Optional: Rate (in minutes) to warm functions; Default=5
 ```

 ### Warming Schedule Configuration:

 You can fully configure which lambdas you'd like to keep warm by
 creating a warming configuration file.
 Start by creating a file called `warming_config.json`.
 The configurations
-are defined in the following format
+are defined in the following format:
 ```
 [
     {